dakanji/RefindPlus/BUILDING.md

 - Drag the `RepoUpdater.sh` file into Terminal
 - Press `Enter`

+**NB:** If you get an error after running the script, try running it again.

 ### Sync Manually
 #### Refind-UDK
 In Terminal, run the following commands: